HTTPArchive/almanac.httparchive.org/src/content/en/2024/accessibility.md

   )
 }}

 How font sizes are defined also affects the readability, as pixels are not as flexible as other units.
 Pixel (px) use is only 65% in desktop or 66% in mobile.
 The use of em has increased to 9% from 6% in 2022. rem was at 6% in 2022 then, and has reduced to 4%.
-There is not a significant increase in the use of em or rem since 2022, even though it often [gives the user a better experience](https://www.freecodecamp.org/news/css-units-when-to-use-each-one/) when they increase or decrease their fonts in their browser settings.
+There is not a significant increase in the use of em or rem since 2022, even though it often <a hreflang="en" href="https://www.freecodecamp.org/news/css-units-when-to-use-each-one/">gives the user a better experience</a> when they increase or decrease their fonts in their browser settings.

 ### Language identification

 Identifying language with the lang attribute enhances screen reader support and facilitates automatic browser translations.
 This feature benefits all users.
 For instance, without the lang attribute, Chrome's automatic translation feature may produce inaccurate translations.
-Manuel Matuzović provides an example of [how missing lang attributes can lead to translation errors](https://www.matuzo.at/blog/lang-attribute/).
-The lang attribute is also helpful when [styling web pages for different languages and reading directions](https://chenhuijing.com/blog/css-for-i18n/), as Chen Hui-Jing points out.
+Manuel Matuzović provides an example of <a hreflang="en" href="https://www.matuzo.at/blog/lang-attribute/">how missing lang attributes can lead to translation errors</a>.
+The lang attribute is also helpful when <a hreflang="en" href="https://chenhuijing.com/blog/css-for-i18n/">styling web pages for different languages and reading directions</a>, as Chen Hui-Jing points out.

 {{ figure_markup(
   caption="Mobile sites have a valid lang attribute.",